testing-library/react-hooks-testing-library/docs/api-reference.md

 ```

 - `waitForNextUpdate` (`function`) - returns a `Promise` that resolves the next time the hook
-  renders, commonly when state is updated as the result of a asynchronous action
+  renders, commonly when state is updated as the result of an asynchronous action.

 ### `rerender`